Elizabeth Gertrude Stern: Foreword by Theodore Roosevelt

-This is a really note-worthy story-- a profoundly touching story-- of the Americanization of a young girl, who between babyhood and young womanhood leaps over a space which in all cultural and humanizing essentials is far more important than the distance painfully traversed by her fore-fathers during the preceding thousand years.
-When we tend to grow disheartened over some of the developments of our American civilization, it is well worth while seeing what this same civilization holds for starved and eager souls who have elsewhere been denied what here we hold to be, as a matter of course, rights free to all-- although we do not, as we should do, make these rights accessible to all who are willing with resolute earnestness to strive for them.
-I must cordially commend this story."—Theodore Roosevelt.
+Sagamore Hill.
+This account describes the Americanization of a young girl.
+The progress she made in her development represents a significant transition compared to that of her ancestors.
+While there are concerns regarding the development of American civilization, the text examines the opportunities available to individuals who have been denied rights elsewhere—rights that are considered standard, though not always accessible to every person who seeks them.
+This story is commended.

 In Aviva F. Taubenfeld's book, "Rough Writing: Ethnic Authorship in Theodore Roosevelt’s America," Taubenfeld questions why a relatively unknown author such as Stern should receive such a strong recommendation from the president.
 Taubenfeld suggests that Roosevelt may have championed Stern's story as part of an ongoing campaign to advance his own ideological goals via popular media.
 Taubenfeld writes "Roosevelt's patronage of Elizabeth Stern's story provides a crucial link between his simultaneous desires to remake the American woman and home and to Americanize the foreigner".